diagram-ai/ocr/README.md

 # Optical Character Recogniton

-This project is implemented using Tesseract OCR for character recogniton in images and pdf.
+This project is implemented using Tesseract OCR for character recognition in images and pdf.

 Currently 4 languages are supported, English, Kannada, Tamil and Telegu.